huntdatacenter/docs/docs/governance/lagtun.md

 ## Schedule

 Lagtun is scheduled on Thursdays between 9-11 am CET during the Ting weeks.
 Click here to see [upcoming dates](/tingweek/#dates-and-agendas).

 ## Records

 We document meeting records in addition to the public resolutions.
 These includes backgrounds, draft resolutions, dialogues and discussions, the final resolutions and considerations.
-Advices given during the meeting are recorded as "recommendations".
+Advises given during meetings are recorded as "recommendations".
 The records are distributed to all active HUNT Cloud users.